bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_7/exercise_7.md

 The end product is an automated "quiz" system that gives a score after the user completes the questions.

 Note: As we move into writing code that interacts with a user more, you might find it useful to reference [the Racket documentation](https://docs.racket-lang.org/htdp-langs/advanced.html).
-While you won't need to use them for this exercise (we take care of it for you) it's definitely worth taking some time to understand how the `runquiz` function at the bottom of the file works.
+While you won't need to actually use the `read` function for this exercise (we take care of it for you) you will need to use the `printf` function (there's a little primer at the top of the assignment template).

 <br>
 <a class="nu-button" href="/course-files/exercises/exercise_7_template.zip" target="_blank">